pranav-P92/AWS-SAA/README.md

      Instead of giving permissions to users one by one, you add users to a group.

     - Group only contains users, not other groups.
-    - users don’t have to belong to a group, and user can belong to multiple groups.
+    - one user can belong to multiple groups.

 ### IAM Policies

-- **Rules that define permissions**.
 - Users or groups can be assigned JSON documents called **Policies**.
 - These policies define the permissions of the user.
 - They answer: